learlab/itell/apps/demo/content/textbook/17-putting-ethics-into-practice.md

     correct: false
   - answer: "d.\tCompletely avoid causing discomfort or pain in the animals"
     correct: false
-- !Structured
-  question: "14.\tWhich behavior is an example of plagiarism?"
+- question: "14.\tWhich behavior is an example of plagiarism?"
   answers:
   - answer: "a.\tPublishing or submitting your own work twice with the intention of receiving credit twice (e.g., for two different publications or class assignments) "
     correct: false